-There were no issuances of common stock during the nine months ended September 30, 2011 and 2010.
+There were no issuances of common stock during the years ended December 31, 2011 and 2010.

-On July 29, 2010 at a Special Meeting of Stockholders, the stockholders approved an amendment to the certificate of designation for the Series B Preferred Stock providing for the automatic conversion of the outstanding shares of Series B Preferred Stock, together with any dividends that are or may become payable prior to the conversion date, into 3,400,000 shares of Common Stock.
+On July 29, 2010 at a Special Meeting of Stockholders, the stockholders approved an amendment to the certificate of designation for the Series B Preferred providing for the automatic conversion of the outstanding shares of Series B Preferred, together with any dividends that are or may become payable prior to the conversion date, into 3,400,000 shares of Common Stock.